-The Church Council would like to thank all the volunteers who work so hard to make our church the lively and vibrant community it is.
+The Church Council would like to thank all the volunteers who work so hard to continue to make our church the lively and vibrant community it is throughout the whole of 2019.
 We want to mention our beloved Church Priests, Deacons, Youth Servants and all the other members of the Church for their valuable contribution to our ministry and for keeping the church running.